insin/nwb/README.md

 [![npm package][npm-badge]][npm]

-Provides templates and preconfigured tooling for developing:
+Provides templates and preconfigured tools for developing:

 * React apps
 * React components
-* web modules - JavaScript modules published to npm which are expected to run in a browser
+* web modules - i.e. modules to be published to npm which are expected to be able to run in a browser as a dependency of a webapp.

 ## Install